-Standard Bank has signed an industry partner agreement with the international Digital Skills Academy, in line with the bank’s strategy to step up its digital transformation and digital innovation capabilities.
+Standard Bank has signed an industry partner agreement with Digital Skills, in line with the bank’s strategy to step up its digital transformation and digital innovation capabilities.

-The agreement, the third local partner agreement signed with Digital Skills Academy, will see Standard Bank and Digital Skills Academy partnering to deliver digital product development training and industry experience to the Academy’s International BSc programme participants in South Africa.
+The agreement, the third local partner agreement signed with Digital Skills, will see Standard Bank and Digital Skills partnering to deliver digital product development training and industry experience to programme participants in South Africa.

-Digital Skills Academy’s European-university accredited one-year International BSc Degree programmes in Digital Skills incorporate industry engagement with leading organisations such as Standard Bank in order to offer participants the opportunity to work on real world projects and to produce industry-optimised graduates.
+Digital Skills European-university accredited one-year International BSc Degree programmes incorporate industry engagement with leading organisations such as Standard Bank in order to offer participants the opportunity to work on real world projects and to produce industry-optimised graduates.

 Article source: Insurance Gateway.